Medical devices MDR regulatory specialist

 Instructions for use and other labelling

-UDI and Eudamed
+UDI and EUDAMED registrations

-Working with notified bodies
+Working with notified bodies and competent authorities

-Support for distributors and importers
+Supporting distributors and importers

 Developing ISO 13485 quality management system